SoftUni-Internal/interactive-content/EN/02-Sets-and-Maps-Advanced/01-Sets.md

 ## Input
 The input will be a string in the format [**direction, carNumber**].
-The input lines ends with the string `END`.
+The input lines end with the string `END`.

 ## Output
 Print the output with all of the car numbers which are in the parking lot.